What a year of travel it’s been! Seven countries, three continents, and eight American states.

 On the drive back to New York for our flight home, we made a quick stop in New Haven, Connecticut to try the famous Sally’s Apizza and take a walk around Yale University.

-13. The final trip of the year, a spontaneous weekend in Paris, France
+13. The Final Trip of the Year: A Spontaneous Weekend in Paris, France

 My final trip of the year before we fly out to New York for New Year’s Eve was a spontaneous weekend in France with my best friends.